-AKO Give Back
+The AKO Give Back Initiative

-The Foundation believes that a philanthropic mindset does not come naturally to all people, but that this can be taught.
-The objective of the AKO Give Back Initiative is to encourage philanthropic involvement by all staff at AKO Capital as well as developing leadership skills within the organisation.
+The Foundation believes that a philanthropic mindset does not come naturally to all people, but that this can be acquired.
+The objective of the AKO Give Back Initiative is to encourage philanthropic involvement by all staff at AKO Capital, as well as to develop leadership skills within the organisation.
 “How you give back to society” is also an important question in the AKO Capital partners’ year-end review process.
 Since its inception, grants approaching £1 million have been made by the Foundation under the AKO Give Back Initiative.
 In 2019 the largest grants were to the following recipients:

 Connecting the dots